adamchainz/time-machine/README.rst

     # We've gone back to the future!
     assert dt.date.today() > dt.date(2020, 4, 29)

-Once started, all datetime functions in the standard library are mocked to pretend the current time is that time:
+Once started, all datetime functions in the standard library are mocked to pretend the current datetime is the destination:

 * ``datetime.datetime.now()``
 * ``datetime.datetime.utcnow()``